sgost/contentconcepts-data/services/plagiarism_check/similarity_check/index.md

     - Plagiarism detection
     - Plagiarism remover
 ---
-Worried your manuscript has higher similarity index and will get rejected for plagiarism?
+Worried your manuscript or research paper has higher similarity index and will get rejected for plagiarism?
 Get your manuscript checked using our industry-leading software and get our [plagiarism correction service ](https://contentconcepts.in/services/plagiarism_correction)which can help you reduce the similarity of your manuscript or other academic work.